creacore-team/event-ts/README.md

         A boolean value which is true if the event has been dispatched because it is following another event.

 * `emitter` : Object (*optional*)
-    An object which must be the emitter of the event in order to trigger the callback.
+    Object that must be the emitter of the event to trigger the callback.
 If emitter is *undefined* all emitters trigger the callback.

 * `id` : Object (__return value__)

-    An object that can be used as an id to refer to the link between the event and the callback (the exact type is `ObjectCallbackGeneric` but it should never be used otherwise than an id).
+    Object that can be used as an id to refer to the link between the event and the callback (the exact type is `ObjectCallbackGeneric` but it should never be used otherwise than an id).

 ## deleteEventListener

-The method  `deleteEventListener` allow to unsubscribe to an event it takes 2 mandatory parameters and one optional.
+The method  `deleteEventListener` allow to unsubscribe to an event.
+It takes 2 mandatory parameters and one optional.

 ```typescript
 EventManager.deleteEventListener(eventCtor, id):success